 But regardless of merit, there are times when Power BI isn’t right for you or your team.
 Whether your concerns are around licensing, performance or something else entirely, there is no shortage of BI platform options.
 Below are a few of the main Power BI competitors, with some highlighted strengths to aid you in your decision.

 SEE: Cheat sheet: Microsoft Power BI (free PDF) (TechRepublic)

-Top Power BI alternatives
+Comparison of the Top Power BI alternatives

 Tableau is no slouch in the BI space.
 A frequent competitor to Power BI in the enterprise, Tableau offers similar features and ease of use, with a slightly different take on the syntax and makeup of the underlying calculation model (MDX vs DAX).
 As a result, Tableau generally outperforms Power BI on large data sets, often in exchange for a higher price tag.

 Qlik is a mature player in the BI space.
 The current product, Qlik Sense, is the successor of its original analytics tool, QlikView.
 According to Wikipedia, Qlik has been pioneering this field since 1993, so it’s no surprise Qlik products are well known in the BI world.
 The current generation of Qlik BI tools focus on data exploration, which means they shine when it comes to things like querying the data and attaching to live data sources.